You are listening to the Sean Hannity Radio Show Podcast.

 Not half.

-Uh including Trump's rival Hillary Clinton.
+Including Trump's rival Hillary Clinton.

-The rest did not make political donations, according to Federal Cards.
+The rest did not make political donations according to federal cards.

-I can give you the names.
+And one of the prosecutors, Andrew Weissman, apparently in that particular case, I can give you the names.

 Andrew Goldstein is another one.

-Uh Janine Ree is another one.
+Janine Rea is another one.

-James Corless, all of them are are left wingers.
+James Corliss, all of them are left-wingers.

-So I'm just saying what?
+So I'm just saying, here's the thing.

-Everybody at home is listening or in their car listening to this program right now, and I'm sure they're interested because we're talking about things that are really happening and going on.
+And I'm sure they're interested because we're talking about things that are really happening and going on.

 But none of this does anything to help the American people.